Chapter 2: Electrostatic Potential and Capacitance

 If Coulomb’s law involved 1/r3 dependence (instead of 1/r2), would Gauss’s law be still true?

-NCERT solutions for Class 12 Physics chapter 1 - Electric Charge and Fields
+NCERT solutions for Class 12 Physics Textbook chapter 1 - Electric Charge and Fields

-NCERT solutions for Class 12 Physics chapter 1 (Electric Charge and Fields) include all questions with solution and detail explanation.
+NCERT solutions for Class 12 Physics Textbook chapter 1 (Electric Charge and Fields) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has the CBSE Physics Textbook for Class 12 solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CBSE Class 12 Physics Textbook solutions in a manner that help students grasp basic concepts better and faster.

 Using NCERT Class 12 solutions Electric Charge and Fields exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in NCERT Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 12 prefer NCERT Textbook Solutions to score more in exam.

-Get the free view of chapter 1 Electric Charge and Fields Class 12 extra questions for Physics and can use shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 1 Electric Charge and Fields Class 12 extra questions for Class 12 Physics Textbook and can use Shaalaa.com to keep it handy for your exam preparation